-MR. HEUBACH, MR. ALCOCK, MR. BALHARRIE, MR. GROVE, MR. LITKE, MR. LUDGATE, MR. STOEHR
+MR. HEUBACH, MR. ALCOCK, MR. BALHARIE, MR. GROVE, MR. LITKE, MR. LUDGATE, MR. STOEHR

-The School of Theology is a division of Walla Walla College and has the same general and academic regulations.
-Application for admission is made through the Admissions Committee of the College.
+The principal purposes of the School of Theology are to provide undergraduate education for students seeking to enter the ministry and to offer coursework desired by students in the various curricula of the College.

-Selection of candidates for the ministry is made on the basis of scholarship, spiritual qualities, social sympathies and skills, and cultural refinement.
-Students are admitted to upper division standing in the School of Theology only upon approval of the Theology faculty.

-The Master of Arts degree from the Seventh-day Adventist Theology Seminary is a prerequisite of the ministerial internship.
+Selection of prospective candidates for the ministry is made on the basis of scholarship, spiritual qualities, social sympathies and skills, and cultural refinement.
+Ministerial students are admitted to upper division standing in the School of Theology only upon approval of the Theology faculty and must meet Seminary entrance requirements by completing a Theology major.
+An additional year of graduate study at the Seventh-day Adventist Theological Seminary is a prerequisite of the ministerial internship.
 A grade-point average of 2.50 is required for regular admission to the Seminary.
 Students on the undergraduate level are expected to average 16 credits per quarter and maintain a 2.00 (C) grade-point average.
 Any student registered for less than 10 credits is not considered in regular standing.

-Theology students are urged to meet denominational teacher certification requirements by choosing appropriate courses in education as elective credit.
+All students must successfully complete a senior comprehensive examination, meet all degree requirements listed on pages 43-48, and are urged to meet denominational teacher certification requirements by choosing appropriate courses in education as elective credit.

-All students must successfully complete a senior comprehensive examination and meet all degree requirements listed on pages 41-44.